 How to Care for Citronella

 Growing and caring for mosquito plants is easy.
 And even though it may not be an actual mosquito repellent plant, it makes an ideal plant both indoors and out.
-Hardy year round in zones 9-11, in other climates, the plant can be grown outdoors during the summer, but should be taken inside before the first frost.
+Hardy year round in USDA Plant Hardiness Zones 9-11, in other climates, the plant can be grown outdoors during the summer, but should be taken inside before the first frost.

 These plants prefer at least six hours of sunlight every day whether it is planted outside or indoors near a window but can also tolerate some partial shade.